-The UIS Office of Financial Aid and Division of Advancement coordinate more than 330 scholarships, which cumulatively offer more than \$700,000 in scholarship awards.
+The UIS Office of Financial Aid and Division of Advancement coordinate more than 330 scholarships, which cumulatively offer more than \$830,000 in scholarship awards.
 UIS students are encouraged to apply for Institutional Scholarships each year.
-The application for Institutional Scholarships opens in December each year.
+The application for Institutional Scholarships opens in the fall each year.
 Students have until Feb.
-15, 2024 to apply.
+15, 2025 to apply for the next academic year.